 If you’re eligible, the council will help to pay your care home bills on your behalf.
 You can delay repaying the council until you choose to sell your home, or until after your death.

 You will sign a legal agreement with the council, saying that the money will be repaid when your home is sold.

 The local authority usually ensures that the money you owe in care fees will be repaid by putting a legal charge on your property.

 It does this by contacting the Land Registry to place the charge.
 The charge is removed when the outstanding debt is repaid.

 You can’t usually use more than 90% of the value of your home to pay for fees.
 In practice, many local authorities will set a limit between 70% and 80%.

 This is to leave you or the executor of your will with enough money to cover the sale costs and to make sure the local authority gets their money back if house prices fall.

-You can usually only apply to join a deferred payment scheme after you have been in a residential home for 12 weeks or more.
+You can usually only apply to join a deferred payment scheme after you’ve been in a residential home for 12 weeks or more.
 Short-term stays in care aren’t covered.

 The way care is funded works differently across the UK.
 The payment of care home fees is a complex subject and depends on many things which are unique to you.
 For more information in: